This post might contain sponsored links.

 Summer and winter Valencia pampers its visitors with ancient history, intriguing culture, vibrant neighbourhoods, beautiful city break welcoming people and overwhelming futuristic architecture.

-Being the third largest city in Spain with almost 800000 inhabitants, Valencia stretches for miles and miles.
-The major attractions in the city center can easily be reached on foot and there is a well-developed bus network and a well-functioning metro which can easily be used if you want to explore further afield.
-However for us one of the cites major benefits is its obvious love for cyclists.
+Being the third-largest city in Spain with almost 800000 inhabitants, Valencia stretches for miles and miles.
+The major attractions in the city center can easily be reached on foot and there is a well-developed bus network and a well-functioning metro that can easily be used if you want to explore further afield.
+However for us one of the city’s major benefits is its obvious love for cyclists.

 Rent a bike

 The city is crisscrossed with safe cycle paths and the other road-users are generally very considerate and attentive to cyclists.

 You can practically rent a bike on every second corner either at a privately owned bike-rental or by using one of the cities almost 3000 Valenbisi bikes.
 You just have to create an account and you are ready to go.
 There are 275 Valenbisi stations throughout the city.
 Check out www.valenbisi.com.

 Many hotels also offer bikes for rent or even for free.

 Last but not least Valencia is flat as a pancake and you almost only have to change gear when leaving the Turia Gardens.

 We rented bikes at our hotel which set us back 11 € a day per bike.
 A bit pricy as we learned that bikes could be rented for a little as 6 € a day in the city center.